Kristofer Steen

-Kristofer Steen (born June 26, 1974) is a Swedish musician, who is the guitarist for hardcore punk band Refused.
+Kristofer Steen (born June 26, 1974) is a Swedish musician, who was the guitarist for hardcore punk band Refused.
 He directed Refused Are Fucking Dead, a 2006 documentary charting the demise of Refused in 1998.

 After Refused's demise, Steen formed a band called TEXT with fellow Refused guitarist Jon Brännström and Refused drummer David Sandström, as well as embarking upon his own projects.
 Steen was also involved in the bands Brain Squashed Puppies, Abhinanda and Final Exit.
 Refused reunited to perform at Coachella 2012.